Sem03af/hello-world/README.md

 # hello-world
-It is my 2nd repository
+It is my 2nd repository as in this github